hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 is included in the Key Attestation Token.

-- Attestation Token (AT): A collection of claims that a RoT assembles (and signs) with the purpose of informing - in a verifiable way - Relying Parties about the identity and state of the platform.
+- Attestation Token (AT): A collection of claims that a RoT assembles (and signs) with the purpose of informing - in a verifiable way - relying parties about the identity and state of the platform.
 Essentially a type of Evidence as per the RATS architecture terminology.